 Almost every shape can be faceted as either a step or a brilliant cut.

 Bullet diamonds are usually baguettes with one narrow end cut into a V-shape.
 Bullets are usually set with a V-shaped wall on the pointy side and prongs on the other end.
-In fine jewelry they tend to be set directly into a shank without a visible wall or a step.
+In fine jewelry, they tend to be set directly into a shank without a visible wall or a step.

 The emerald cut side stones step in when straight baguettes are not important enough to be on the side of an Asscher or emerald cut.

 The French cut is an antique diamond cut that has a high crown, deep pavilion, and a very small rhombus-shaped table sitting at 45 degrees to the girdle.
 The traditional French cut crown has nine facets; four of them are triangular facets pointing to each corner.
 These facets make the stone look like a four-pointed star.

 The pavilion has only four facets.
 French cuts date back to the 14th century but enjoyed renewed interest in the late 19th to early 20th century.
 Peruzzi cut is an obscure transitional cut, a cross between French and Old Miner diamond cut.

 French cuts are mostly used as accent stones.
 They mix well with other antique cuts such as antique cushions and Asscher cut diamonds.
 French cuts’ culet reflections are often visible through the crown.
 This so-called Kozibe effect invented by the HRD lab is typical for antique cut diamonds with a high crown or thick girdle.
 Kozibe effect is an obscure term that should be obliterated from your memory when you finish reading this paragraph.